3dom-co-jp/csrf-token/README.md

 ### Creating a Token Generator

 To generate a token, first of all, create a `CsrfTokenGenerator`.
-See [examples/main.rs](examples/main.rs).

 ```rust
 let generator = Arc::new(CsrfTokenGenerator::new(secret, Duration::hours(1)));